 But despite this clear focus and the fact that sustainability dominates debate in society, politics and the media, I was shocked at the limited discussion it garnered at the event.

 In the year when I predict the climate crisis movement will hit digital infrastructure with full force, this absence of debate is concerning.
 Our industry will suddenly find itself under intense scrutiny from politicians and customers.
-Consumers, citizens and society as a whole will want action as data centres move towards consuming 20% of the world’s power and responsible for CO2 emissions similar to those of the shipping and aviation industries, or all the cars on the planet!
+Consumers, citizens and society as a whole will want action as data centers move towards consuming 20% of the world’s power and responsible for CO2 emissions similar to those of the shipping and aviation industries, or all the cars on the planet!

 Instead, the debate at Kickstart Europe was dominated by other megatrend impacting our business: digitisation.
 Today digitisation means more data, more complexity and more compute resource needed to use and extract value from it.
-CBRE shared a stunning statistic - by 2025, humans in the developed world will have at least one ‘interaction’ with a data centre every 18 seconds of their lifetime.
+CBRE shared a stunning statistic – by 2025, humans in the developed world will have at least one ‘interaction’ with a data center every 18 seconds of their lifetime.

 Owning and operating those data centers is increasingly the domain of specialists.
 In its keynote, CBRE also predicted a shift from 72% of enterprises having an on-premise data center today, to just 10% in the next few years.
 René Bũst, presenting Gartner’s 2019 CIO survey, revealed that 35% will spend less on their own data centers and infrastructure and 33% will spend more on cloud services.
-Most will transition to public clouds managed by hyperscale providers who will in turn look to data centre specialists to provide them with the facilities to house their servers.
+Most will transition to public clouds managed by hyperscale providers who will in turn look to data center specialists to provide them with the facilities to house their servers.